-Product usage definition: Product usage data tracks what customers do with your product, when, and for how long.
-Insights on product use can help you upsell more and churn less because product usage data contains valuable customer insights to optimize post-sales processes, like rapid account provisioning at scale, just-in-time customer messaging, and product usage segmentation and patterns that surface customer insights on engagement and churn risk.
+Product usage data tracks what your customers do with your product, when, and for how long.
+It contains important insights for post-sales processes, like rapid account provisioning at scale, just-in-time customer messaging, and product usage patterns to gauge customer engagement.

 That is...if you can get to it.